-User Account for Running Parallels OS X Software Update Point
+Permissions for Running Parallels OS X Software Update Point

 A user account must be configured for running the Parallels OS X Software Update Point service.
-The account must have administrative rights on the local server and must be a member of the WSUS Administrators group.
-For more information, see Parallels OS X Software Update Point Requirements (p.
-13).
+The account must meet the following requirements:

+- Have administrative rights on the local server. - Be a member of the WSUS Administrators group.

+For additional information, please see Parallels OS X Software Update Point Requirements (p.
+15).